St John's railway station: St John's - Foxdale

-After amalgamation

-At one time there was a footbridge, but photographs show passengers still crossing the running lines (the platforms were very shallow) and by 1944 the bridge had been removed.
-The lines to Peel and Ramsey ran alongside each other as they left the station and trains often "raced" out of the station, even though timetables dictated they should not do so.
+Amalgamation

 The MNR station lost most of its passenger traffic after the Isle of Man Railway took over operation of the other two lines in 1905; it was used only for Foxdale services until 1927, after which all Foxdale services passed through and then reversed into the IMR station.
 These services were never very profitable and ended during 1943.
 The station building was converted into a house for the St John's stationmaster in 1906.
 The former Foxdale Railway station closed completely in 1960 at the same time as the Foxdale line.
 Latterly, disused rolling stock was stored in the station.
 The station building survives as a private dwelling.

+Operation

-Peak use
+Peak

-The station often had busy periods, and was the hub of the railway network, although workshop and maintenance facilities were at Douglas Station.
+The station often had busy periods, and was the hub of the railway network serving trains from three lines, although workshop and maintenance facilities were at Douglas Station and only storage was provided here in the form of a large carriage shed at goods yard.
 Services from Douglas to Ramsey and Peel often arrived as a single train, which was divided at the eastern end of the station prior to entering the station for passengers to board and alight.
-Two locomotives would often double head this far, the first (or "pilot" locomotive) drawing forward into the platform whilst the second drew its portion forward onto the relevant platform, and the pilot then ran back to collect its coaches.
+Two locomotives would often double head this far, the first (or "pilot" locomotive) drawing forward into the platform whilst the second drew its portion forward onto the relevant platform, and the pilot then ran back to collect its carriages.
 Douglas services from Peel and Ramsey were often scheduled to join at the station.
 Thus all three platform faces could be occupied at the same time.
 Prior to 1940 trains also served Foxdale, but a separate station served this line.
+The station was known as "the Crewe Junction of the Isle of Man" owing to these intensive periods.

+Tynwald Day

 The busiest day was Tynwald Day, when it was common to see the majority of the railway's rolling stock in service bringing passengers to the outdoor parliament ceremony, which took place a short walk from the station.
 For this occasion the railway operated a special unique timetable: trains often ran from dawn until well after midnight to cope with demand, and train movements were frequent throughout the day.
 It was common for all carriages to be in use and not unheard of for passengers to travel in open cattle vans and wagons and withdrawn carriages.
+This tradition lasted until the final 1968 season when an intensive service was still maintained.
 Since closure the station site has been used for car parking for the ceremony.

+Market Days

+The village was home to cattle mart and these days often saw long trains early in the day moving livestock to the adjacent mart, for which a large goods yard was provided with storage, loading platform and cattle dock.
+Latterly these sidings were used to stow spare rolling stock, the Foxdale Coach and two Empress Vans being regularly stored here.